arcan1s/ahriman/docs/architecture.rst

 All web views are defined in separated package and derived from ``ahriman.web.views.base.Base`` class which provides typed interfaces for web application.

-REST API supports both form and JSON data, but the last one is recommended.
+REST API supports only JSON data.

 Different APIs are separated into different packages: